-It looks a lot like a Walkman, so you call your machine “Truthman. ” You clip the control box to your belt and slip the headphones over your ears.
-This is no CD player, you think proudly.
+It’s done!
+Your spanking-new invention looks a lot like a iPod, so you call it “iTruth.”
+You clip the control box to your belt and slip the headphones over your ears.
+The rest of the world thinks you’re listening to tunes.
+But this is no MP3 player, you think proudly.
 This is one rockin’ righteousness machine.
-It senses what I’m thinking and doing and then transmits the truth through my headphones.
-You can’t wait to crank it up.
+In every situation it tells me through my headphones what’s right and true.

-On your way to school you’re about to cross the street against the “Don’t Walk” sign when you hear a voice in your headphones: “Romans 13:1-2 says we should obey the laws of the land.
-This is God’s way of protecting us from getting hurt.”
-Truthman works!
-You stop in your tracks and wait for the “Walk” sign.
+On your way to school you’re about to cross the street against the “Don’t Walk” sign when you hear a voice through the headphones: “Romans 13:1-2 says we should obey the laws of the land.
+This is God’s way of protecting you from getting hurt.” iTruth works!
+You decide to wait for the “Walk” sign.

 Hustling through the crowded hall, you bump into another student.
-“Leper!” he snarls at you.
-Before you can even feel sorry for yourself, Truthman reminds you, “You’re no loser.
-John 1:12 says you are a beloved child of God.”
+“Leper!” he snarls at you. iTruth reminds you, “You’re no loser.
+John 1:12 says you are God’s child.”
+You feel an instant lift.

-In third period, your geography teacher drops a surprise quiz on you.
-But you happen to sit next to geography genius Lynn Brazil.
-As you casually glance toward Lynn’s paper, Truthman says, “One of the Ten Commandments in Exodus 20 is ‘Do not steal,’ and that applies to quiz answers. ” You snap your eyes back to your paper and glue them there.
+In social studies your teacher drops a pop quiz on you.
+No worry.
+You sit next to geography genius Lynn Brazil.
+As you glance toward Lynn’s paper, iTruth says, “One of the Ten Commandments is ‘Do not steal,’ and that applies to quiz answers.”
+You snap your eyes back to your paper.

 Things don’t work so well after lunch.
-You accidentally drop Truthman on the cement, and when a lustful thought toward another student comes along, all you hear through the headphones is “Bleeble … zok … snork.”
-And when your mom asks if you have finished your homework, Truthman’s batteries are totally dead, so you say “Almost, Mom!” when you haven’t even started.
-So much for your great invention.
+During a basketball game in phys ed, your teammate fumbles the ball.
+With iTruth stashed on the sidelines, nothing stops you from blasting him.
+Later you drop iTruth.
+As an angry thought rumbles in your brain, all you hear is “Bleeble … zok … gooby… hazzit… snork.”
+And when your mom asks if you have your homework done, iTruth’s batteries are dead.
+You say “Almost, Mom” when you haven’t even started.
+So much for your invention.

-Having something like Truthman would be great-if it worked perfectly, that is.
-But actually, you have something way better!
-It’s the Holy Spirit.
-He helps you grasp and apply God’s truth to your life in everyday situations.
-In fact, Jesus often calls the Holy Spirit the “Spirit of truth” (see John 15:26; 16:13).
+Having something like iTruth would be great—if it worked.
+But you already have something way better!
+It’s the Holy Spirit living inside you.
+He helps you understand and apply God’s truth to your everyday life.
+In fact, Jesus often calls the Holy Spirit the “Spirit of truth” (John 15:26).

-Unlike your fictional Truthman, however, the Holy Spirit can’t get lost or broken or run out of batteries.
-He lives inside every believer-including you (see John 14: 17, 20).
-And you don’t have to leave the Holy Spirit in your locker.
-Jesus said his gift”will never leave you” (John 14: 16).
-Moment by moment, day by day, the Holy Spirit is closer than your next breath, ready to share God’s truth with you.
+Unlike iTruth, the Holy Spirit can’t get lost, broken, or run out of batteries.
+He lives inside every believer—including you (see John 14:17).
+And you won’t ever find the Holy Spirit on the sidelines, because Jesus said his gift “will never leave you” (John 14:16).
+Moment by moment, day by day, the Holy Spirit hangs to you tighter than headphones, ready to share God’s truth with you.